I recently run into a problem with a new server, some features of the application I was using was not working anymore.

 Finding the problem

-To my surprise I was getting sql errors on Insert and Updates, looking closer I saw that the sql statement for two specific fields were blank ‘; and that the field type in the table was set to integer.
+To my surprise I was getting SQL errors on Insert and Updates, looking closer I saw that the SQL statement for two specific fields was blank ‘; and that the field type in the table was set to an integer.

 I googled to find out what the issue could be, and that’s when I found a statement that the default value for MySql for 5.6 is set to strict mode.

 I checked the new server, and the MySql on that server is version 5.6, the fix of removing the strict mode is straight forward.
 Make the following changes in the “my.ini/my.cnf”:

 - You could also do the following, it’s just temporarily.

 mysql> SET GLOBAL sql_mode = '';

 If you using this method, you would need to add it each time you restart MySQL or server reboot.